tdbianco/starter-hugo-academic/content/home/featured.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: pages
+widget: featured

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 2
+weight: 3

-title: Recent Posts
+title: Featured Posts
 subtitle:

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: post
   # Choose how many pages you would like to display (0 = all pages)
-  count: 3
+  count: 0
   # Filter on criteria
   filters:
     author: ""